Generalized Sweeping Line Spanners: Introduction

 Pushing the generalization of these graphs even further, we consider spanners in two more general settings by introducing line segment constraints and polygonal obstacles.
-Specifically, given a set $P$ of points in the plane, let $S$ be a set of line segments connecting pairs of vertices in $P$ (not every vertex in $P$ needs to be an endpoint of a constraint in $S$).
+Specifically, given a set $P$ of points in the plane, let $S$ be a set of line segments connecting pairs of points in $P$ (not every vertex in $P$ needs to be an endpoint of a line segment in $S$).
 We refer to $S$ as \emph{line segment constraints}, or simply \emph{constraints}.
-The set of line segment constraints is planar, i.e. no two constraints intersect properly.
+The set of line segment constraints is planar, i.e. no two constraints intersect properly, but they can share endpoints.
 Two vertices $u$ and $v$ can see each other if and only if either the line segment $uv$ does not properly intersect any constraint or $uv$ is itself a constraint.
 If two vertices $u$ and $v$ can see each other, the line segment $uv$ is a \emph{visibility edge} (this notion can be generalized to apply to arbitrary points that can see each other).
-The \emph{visibility graph} of $P$ with respect to a set of constraints $S$, denoted by $Vis(P,S)$, has $P$ as vertex set and all visibility edges defined by vertices in $P$ as edge set.
-In other words, it is the complete graph on $P$ minus all edges that properly intersect one ore more constraints in $S$.
-The aim of this generalization is to construct a spanner of $Vis(P,S)$ such that no edge of the spanner properly intersects any constraint.
-In other words, to construct a spanner of $Vis(P,S)$.
+The \emph{visibility graph} of $P$ with respect to a set of constraints $S$, denoted by Vis$(P,S)$, has $P$ as vertex set and all visibility edges defined by vertices in $P$ as edge set.
+In other words, it is the complete graph on $P$ minus all edges that properly intersect one or more constraints in $S$.
+The aim of this generalization is to construct a spanner such that no edge of the spanner properly intersects any constraint.
+In other words, to construct a spanner of Vis$(P,S)$.

-Polygonal obstacles generalize the notion of line segment constraints by allowing the constraints to be simple polygons instead of line segments.
-In this situation, $S$ is a finite set of simple polygonal obstacles where each corner of each obstacle is a vertex in $V$, such that no two obstacles intersect.
-We assume that each vertex is part of at most one polygonal obstacle and occurs at most once along its boundary, i.e., the obstacles are vertex-disjoint simple polygons.
-Note that $V$ can also contain vertices that do not lie on the corners of the obstacles.
+Polygonal obstacles generalize the notion of line segment constraints by allowing the constraints to be simple polygons instead of line segments, i.e., by excluding the internal area from being accessible.
+In this situation, $S$ is a finite set of simple polygonal obstacles where each corner of each obstacle is a point in $P$, such that no two obstacles intersect.
+We assume that each vertex is part of at most one polygonal obstacle and occurs at most once along its boundary, i.e., the obstacles are vertex-disjoint simple polygons, and no polygon contains any point of $P$ in its interior.
+Note that $P$ can also contain vertices that do not lie on the corners of the obstacles.
 The definitions of visibility edge and visibility graph are analogous to the ones for line segment constraints.